Pupil Premium 2022/23

 Impact on attendance

 Targeted intervention using an attendance officer and Heads of House has improved Pp persistent absence.
-(23.2% 20116/17 to 16.5% in 2018).
+PP PA rates are equivalent to national rates.
 Persistent absence pupils have received the support of a 1:1 tutor to allow them to catch up with missed work.

 Coaching and Mentoring